u5564707/RSMS/README.md

 3. Run the application by double clicking nwjs.

-## Instruction
+## Features

-- The user interface contains two main components, the tree shows the process branch and the table shows the data stored in the node.
+The user interface contains two main components, the tree shows the process branch and the table shows the data stored in the node.

-- View samples
+#### View samples

-In the demo tree structure, only by right click on the node, the data stored in this node will show up in the
+In the tree structure, by right clicking on a node and selecting "View samples", the data stored in this node will show up in the table.

-table

-- Edit sample data
+#### Edit sample data

-After the table shown up, the user can edit the table, by create new rows and add new columns, edit every cell the user want, delete the row data the user do not need.
+After the table is shown, data can be added and edited by creating new rows and adding new columns, editing any cell and deleting the row data using the buttons available.

-- Create a new process
+#### Create a new process

-At current version, the user only can create new process data from root node, by right click on the root node,then click create new process.
+In the current version, the user only can create new process data from the root node.
+This is done by right clicking on the root node, then clicking "Process samples".
+Select the samples to process by entering comma-separated id values in the first dialog box that appears and enter the process name in the second box.
+A new node will appear with the sample ids entered and new columns and data can be entered and edited as per usual.